caktus/guidebook/source/margarita/adding.rst

          - cwd: /srv/margarita
          - requires:
             - cmd: fetch_repo

+If using this, set the pillar variable ``margarita_version`` to the version you want to install, e.g. "1.2.0".

 Just be sure to restart the salt-master after Margarita is updated.
 We do that outside Salt after invoking this state, something